Teichlab/bracer/README.md

 * `--V_gapped <gapped_V_seqs>` :  FASTA file containing IMGT-gapped V reference  sequences (optional).
 Required for lineage reconstruction and creation of IMGT-gapped tab-delimited databases
 * `--igblast_aux <igblast_auxiliary_file>` : IgBlast auxiliary file for species
 * `--resource_dir <resource_dir>` : Root directory for resources

+## Docker image

+BraCeR is also available as a standalone Docker image on [DockerHub](https://hub.docker.com/r/teichlab/bracer/), with all of its dependencies installed and configured appropriately.
+Running BraCeR from the image is very similar to running it from a normal installation, as you still need to pass it all the arguments, including run mode, and the syntax is identical.

+To run the BraCeR Docker image, create a directory, ensure that all of your input data is within said directory, navigate to that directory and then call the Docker image with `docker run -it --rm -v $PWD:/scratch -w /scratch teichlab/bracer`, followed by any syntax you would have used to call BraCeR normally but without worrying about the configuration aspect.
+The `-it` flag ensures that you see all the information BraCeR prints to the screen during its run, while `--rm` deletes the individual container created based on the image for the purpose of the run once the analysis is complete, not littering your computer's drive. `-v` creates a volume, allowing the created container to see the contents of your current working directory, and the `-w` flag sets the container's working directory to the newly created volume.
+For example, if you wanted to run the test analysis, you should clone this GitHub repository, navigate to its main directory so you can see the `test_data` folder, and call the following (you need to specify the `-o test_data` so that the results get written to the volume you created, ensuring you can see them after the analysis is finished):

+	docker run -it --rm -v $PWD:/scratch -w /scratch teichlab/bracer test -o test_data